Scott O’Brien

 July 2015 - June 2024 (9 years), Menlo Park, CA, USA

 Easily the pinnacle of my career so far.
-Spent 9 years building and exercising my skills in Network Engineering, Software Development and Data Analytics working across multiple teams over my tenure here to help build and scale Meta’s Network Infrastructure.
+Spent 9 years building and exercising my skills in Network Engineering, Software Development and Data Analytics working across multiple teams to help build and scale Meta’s Network Infrastructure.

 Network Infrastructure Engineer